 Why 50 stems of Artemisia / Yarrow?

 why 50 stems when the first step is to discard one?
 Well it could be magical reasons but it could also be an algorithmic left over reason since, at each of the three divisions, one stem is discarded.
+Another reason could be that it also increases the randomness of the process; by discarding a different stem each time it becomes more difficult to get a “feeling” of the stems and unconsciously obtain desired results.

 Why Those uneven probabilities?

 I would say it has to do with numerology, the proportions for Yin and Yang signs yield by the algorithm are represented by the first four prime numbers, that is, 1, 3, 5 and 7.
-Ancient Chinese might have seen that 1+7 = 5+3 and associate this mathematical property with the Yin and Yang equilibrium in the universe.
+Ancient Chinese might have noticed that 1+7 = 5+3 and associate this mathematical property with the Yin and Yang equilibrium in the universe.
 Once this is set the probabilities for the Old Yang and Old Yin are also set and they decided for a higher degree of action among those using the I Ching.

 Why 3 COINS as alternative?